Unionism in Ireland: Stormont government

 Until the crisis of the late 1960s, unionism in Northern Ireland was effectively single-party politics.
 In his 28 years in Stormont (1925–1953) Tommy Henderson, a North Belfast independent, was a one-man unionist opposition.
 In the 1938 the Ulster Progressive Unionist Party of William John Stewart attempted to join him, averaging 30% of the vote in ten otherwise safe Government seats.
 After positively endorsing the Union, in 1953 the Northern Ireland Labour Party won three seats.
 But for the most part Government candidates were returned by unionist voters without contest.
 The Nationalist Party did not take their seats during the first Stormont parliament (1921–25), and did not accept the role of official Opposition for a further forty years.

 Proclaimed by Craig a "Protestant parliament", and with a "substantial and assured" Unionist Party majority the Stormont legislature could not, in any case, play a significant role.
 Real power "lay with the regional government itself and its administration": a structure "run by a very small number of individuals".
 Between 1921 and 1939 only twelve people served in cabinet, some continuously, and they, in turn, relied heavily on a small number of senior civil servants.
-It was in protest that the Progressive Unionists had proposed limited office in government to 8 years or two parliaments.

 Although they had no positive political programme for a devolved parliament, the Ulster Unionist Party regime did attempt an early reform.
 Consistent with the obligation under the Government of Ireland Act to neither establish nor endow a religion, a 1923 Education Act provided that in schools religious instruction would only be permitted after school hours and with parental consent.
 Lord Londonderry, Minister of Education, acknowledged that his ambition was mixed Protestant-Catholic education.
 A coalition of Protestant clerics, school principals and Orangemen insisted on the imperative of bible teaching.
 Craig relented, amending the act in 1925.
 Meanwhile, the Catholic hierarchy refused to transfer any schools, and would not allow male Catholic student teachers to enrol in a common training college with Protestants or women.
 The school-age segregation of Protestants and Catholics was sustained.